orchetect/MIDIKit/Sources/SwiftMIDI/SwiftMIDI.docc/SwiftMIDI.md

 > Tip:
 >
 > SwiftMIDI is a modular set of repositories.
 Using the main `swift-midi` umbrella repository as a dependency will implicitly import all extensions.
 If only a subset of features is required, consider importing only the specific packages that are needed instead.

+## Events and Value Types

+See the [SwiftMIDI Core documentation](https://swiftpackageindex.com/orchetect/swift-midi-core/main/documentation/swiftmidicore/getting-started) for a getting started guide on MIDI events and value types.

+## Setting up I/O

+See the [SwiftMIDI I/O documentation](https://swiftpackageindex.com/orchetect/swift-midi-io/main/documentation/swiftmidiio/getting-started) for a getting started guide on MIDI events and value types.

 ## Examples